HelloRose2211/HelloRose2211/README.md

 ### Hi there 👋

-### :woman_technologist: About Me :
+### :woman_technologist:
-Hi!
 My name is Rose, I live in Almaty, Kazakhstan and have been doing iOS dev for about a year

 My stack consists of:
 * UIKit